 Creature — Human Warrior

-When Golgari Thug is put into a graveyard from play, put target creature card in your graveyard on top of your library.
+When Golgari Thug is put into a graveyard from the battlefield, put target creature card from your graveyard on top of your library.

 Dredge 4 (If you would draw a card, instead you may put exactly four cards from the top of your library into your graveyard.
 If you do, return this card from your graveyard to your hand.
 Otherwise, draw a card.)